vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 ## Advanced Summarization Customization Options

-[Scale users](https://vectara.com/pricing/) have access to more powerful summarization capabilities, which present a powerful toolkit for tailoring summarizations to specific application and user needs.
-If they need to change generation beyond what the preset specifies, Scale users can override most parameters in a
+Vectara also provides more powerful summarization capabilities for tailoring summarizations to specific application and user needs.
+If they need to change generation beyond what the preset specifies, you can override most parameters in a query.
-query.
 For example:

 ```json
 {